outtime1/netify.github.io/SSWK2.md

 During this week I was able to participate in a group to complete a presentation based on a reconnaissance software called Gobuster

 ![Gobuster Presentation](/assets/Gobuster2.png)
-This was the slide of the presentation that i did regarding the impact of Gobuster.
+This was the slide of the presentation that I did regarding the relevancy of Gobuster to the industry.

 ![Gobuster Speech](/assets/Gobuster.png)
-This was the speech i gave regarding Gobuster.
+This was the speech I gave regarding Gobuster.

+## Reflection
-Furthermore I listened to the advice given to me from my tutors and remade my week 1 reflection to better reflect what I have learned in class to better reflect what had happened that week.
+I listened to the advice given to me from my tutors and remade my week 1 reflection to better reflect what I have learned in class to better reflect what had happened that week.
 I also did a lot of puzzles in the picoCTF 2018 and 2019 where my scores currently sit at 200 and 1700 respectively. i also began the bandit level of over the wire where i currently sit on level 6.

 ## Problems I Faced:
-This week I faced problems regarding communication amongst team mates, though we were able to make a group presentation together our work efforts being uncoordinated lead us to creating overlapping parts and taking over the designated time we were given to present.
-I plan on remedying this in the future with better group organization as well as setting out more time to focus on the timing of our presentation
+This week I faced problems regarding communication amongst teammates, though we were able to make a group presentation together our work efforts being uncoordinated lead us to creating overlapping parts and taking over the designated time we were given to present.
+I plan on remedying this in the future with better group organization as well as setting out more time to focus on the timing of our presentation.
+We also failed to introduce our group before our presentation which can be remedied by remembering to do so before our next presentation.

+Due to the failure of completing the first reflection up to the standards that were set by the class, I  went about redesigning the way I worked on completing the reflection.

 ## How I have achieved the Subject Outcomes